 To find out which drivers are incompatible, click the Review incompatible drivers link.

 You will now see one or more entries of drivers (.sys file names) that are incompatible with the Windows 11 driver system.
-That is, the device for which the driver is intended may work fine, but the driver is not fully compatible with the Windows 11 security system.
+That means, the device for which the driver is intended may work fine, but the driver is not fully compatible with the Windows 11 security system.
 This may happen if older drivers are installed (e.g. Windows 7 or Windows 10 drivers).

-Clicking the downward pointing arrow to the right of the driver’s name will reveal the details about the driver.
+Clicking the downward pointing arrow to the right of the driver’s name will reveal details about the driver.
 This information, date, version, and INF name can be used in the process to solve the driver incompatibility.

 Solve driver incompatibility issues